 For the seed bank to accept seeds we need to supply them with plants from a wild natural site and collected from as many plants as possible.
 They are then dried out slowly to reduce their water content and frozen, hopefully staying viable for at least 100 years or more.

-A similar closely related and more widespread species, kumeraho (Pomaderris kumeraho), overlaps with the distribution of pale-flowered kumeraho.
+A similar closely related and more widespread species, kumarahou (Pomaderris kumeraho), overlaps with the distribution of pale-flowered kumarahou.
 The best time to see their differences is in early spring when they flower.
 The more common species, kumeraho, has very bright yellow flowers.
-At other times of the year you can use leaf shape: kumeraho is a little larger and more rounded with a blunt tip; pale-flowered kumeraho has a more narrow leaf that tapers to a point.
+At other times of the year you can use leaf shape: kumarahou is a little larger and more rounded with a blunt tip; pale-flowered kumarahou has a more narrow leaf that tapers to a point.